 Well, in the sense that you can learn three or four steps and be set for a whole night of dancing, yes.
-With the right teacher, in an hour or two you can get enough understanding of movement and basic steps to dance through an entire night with a touch of musicality.
-Kizomba is totally accessible for beginners, so if you haven’t tried it yet, get started!
+With the right teacher, in an hour or two you can get enough understanding of movement and basic steps to dance through an entire social with a touch of musicality.
+Kizomba is totally accessible for beginners – so if you haven’t tried it yet, get started!

 The problem is when people dismiss kizomba as easily mastered.
 Many people take a month’s worth of classes and then figure themselves for advanced dancers – after all, once you know the saidas and a couple tricks or dips, you’re set, right?

-Ground your movement and find the right alignment with your partner, and you begin to feel their every tiny isolation.
+Ground your movement and find the right alignment with your partner, and then you begin to feel their every tiny isolation.
 Figure out pivot technique and every move you know can suddenly be opened to variations in position.
-Work on slow-motion, stop motion, and syncopation, and again the standards become almost unrecognizably new, and your feet can dance out the exact rhythms of a particular instrument.
-Dissociate your upper and lower body, your feet from your partners’, her hips from yours – This list could go on and on and on
+Work on slow-motion, stop motion, and syncopation, and again the standards become almost unrecognizably new and your feet can dance out the exact rhythms of a particular instrument.
+Dissociate your upper and lower body, your feet from your partners’, their hips from yours – this list could go on and on and on

 As with any dance, the more you learn, the better you are able to appreciate the subtle differences that indicate mastery.
 In kizomba, each technique mastered is like an additional color palette for you to paint with, another supply kit for you to build from, another door to a realm of expressing the music with our bodies.

 Not so long ago, that was absolutely true.
+But not now.
 If you couldn’t find kizomba in your area after going to a big congress, maybe it’s time to take another look!

-At the beginning of this year, I started a project called Kizomba Community with the intent of making it easier for people to find kizomba all over the United States.
+In 2014, I started a project called Kizomba Community with the intent of making it easier for people to find kizomba all over the United States.
 I was frustrated with joining various Facebook groups, searching on Meetup, and sifting through irrelevant Google results.
-I had been complaining for some time about the lack of any resource that would make this easier, until finally I realized it would be better just to shut up and create a solution. www.kizombacommunity.com was the result.
+I had been complaining for some time about the lack of any resource that would make this easier, until finally I realized it would be better just to shut up and create a solution.
+Kizomba Community was the result.